psaikido/hugle.uk/content/prose/thesium/040-terraformers.md

 And so it was that five full years of frenetic activity exploded forth on their brand new world.
 Their activity centred around the moored ship which was used primarily as an interim energy source.
-By the end of the fifth year its main components had been repurposed and used in Root's primary infrastructure.
+By the end of the fifth year its main components had been repurposed and used in Root's new, primary infrastructure.
 Theo's shuttle craft was now no longer used either.
 Everything they needed was now close at hand.
 They kept it in central pride of place in the heart of their emerging city.
 A symbol of their voyage to this beautiful new world.
 A symbolic